Ciro9320/Ciro9320/README.md

 # Hi there, I am Ciro 👋

 - 📚 I am currently studying for the first semester of the third year of the Bachelor in Computer Science at the University of Padua;
-- 🔭 I’m currently working on the swe project relatedto ai;
+- 🔭 I’m currently working on the swe project related to ai;
 - ⚡ Fun fact: my name is not Ciro;